kartikey-vyas/GI-timeseries-classification/README.md

-part4project
+Kartikey Vyas Part IV Project 2020
 ==============================

-Understanding spatiotemporal organisation of GI bioelectrical activity at the microscale
+*Understanding spatiotemporal organisation of GI bioelectrical activity at the microscale*

+This project aims to build a machine learning algorithm to classify bioelectrical signals.

 Project Organization
 ------------